-Château de Bonaguil is one of the best looking, best located, castles in France.
-It is found near Fumel, in northern Lot-et-Garonne, where it has been classified as a historic monument since 1862.
+Château de Bonaguil is one of the most attractive castles in France.
+It is situated near Fumel, in northern Lot-et-Garonne, where it has been classified as a historic monument since 1862.

 History of Chateau de Bonaguil

 The castle was originally constructed in the 13th century: Bonaguil was the last of the great fortified castles to be constructed in France, built in an impressive location on a high rocky spur between two rivers (the Thèze and the Lémance).
 Hence the name of the castle, which comes from the French 'bonne aiguille' - good needle.

 The original 13th century castle was a much simpler castle than the one we now see - it was extended substantially in the early 15th century.
 Bonaguil was on the side of the English during the Hundred Years War, which led to the original castle being plundered and damaged.
 The family retained ownership however, and in the century that followed various renovations and modifications were made at Bonaguil.

 In the late 15th century the owner of Chateau de Bonaguil, Bérenger de Roquefeuil, who had a reputation for his sheer unpleasantness that spread far and wide, felt a need to surround the castle with the most modern defences to protect against an enemy that was not expected and never did arrive.
 The barbican, some of the towers, the drawbridges and other defensive elements were all added over the next 20 years.

 This was rather late to be building a fortified castle of this type, and was a time that other castles in the region were falling to ruin or being converted to fine renaissance mansions.
 Although the castle never saw action it is one of the best examples of military engineering to can be seen in the region.